Is a Federal “Trust” also a State “Trust”?

 Likewise, FMCSA’s insurance requirements implicitly rely on legal obligations established in other legal systems.
 These rules mandate that motor carriers maintain certain minimum liability insurance coverage to advance highway safety.
 See 49 C.F.R. §§ 387.1, 387.7, 387.9.
 But those rules do not set forth each and every obligation on and right owed to the insurers providing these liability policies.
 Instead, the rules require that carriers can only obtain policies from insurers registered in the states where the carriers operate.
 See 49 C.F.R. § 387.11.
 Instead, those state insurance rules govern the insurers’ conduct.

-Unsettled areas of statutory and regulatory interpretation give lawyers opportunities to advance their clients’ interests.
+Unsettled areas of statutory and regulatory interpretation give lawyers opportunities to advance their clients’ interests

 Pacific Financial and the FMCSA’s recent regulatory changes stand as prime examples of how statutory/regulatory drafting and interpretation does not exist in a vacuum.
 Legal context matters—where lawmakers use terms and don’t define them, those terms usually carry their ordinary meaning.
 And often that ordinary meaning incorporates rights or obligations from legal contexts, a premise lawmakers must (and often do) keep in mind when drafting.